Eastern mole: Description

 The eastern mole spends most of its time underground, foraging in shallow burrows.
 It feeds on earthworms, grubs, beetles, insect larvae, and plant matter.
 The mole is mainly solitary except during mating in early spring.
 The female has a litter of two to five young in a deep burrow.

 In Canada, the eastern mole is limited to about 2,600 acres in southern Ontario, primarily in Essex and Kent Counties.
 It prefers soft, sandy, or muddy soils and avoids clay or gravel, making its suitable habitat limited.

 Subspecies

-A majority of the moles throughout their range are Scalopus aquaticus aquaticus.
+A majority of the moles throughout their range are S. a. aquaticus.
 All the other subspecies exist in small pocket ranges.